bopjesvla/BCI/report.md

 ## Experiment

-We compared the performance of our three strategies to both the default imagined movement strategy and the performance of the Cybathlon 2016 BCI Race finalists.
+We compared the performance of our three strategies to two null conditions: the default imagined movement strategy and the performance of the population of Cybathlon 2016 BCI Race finalists.
+The latter was mainly included to see if our random strategy performed better on average than the finalists.

 For the Bayesian and IM strategies, we trained the classifier using the default Buffer BCI training.
 For the semi-random strategy, we altered the categories as described above.

 After each training, we recorded the times of four sequential unofficial races per strategy, in addition to one registered time per strategy.
-Every strategy was tested in a different week as we were still implementing new things in the last few sessions.
-Also, since our most BCI-literate member was unavailable during the last session, the semi-random times were performed by another racer.
+Every strategy was tested in a different session as we implemented two of them in the last few sessions, but they were all performed by the same racer.

-We also tested the random strategy five times.
+The random strategy was tested five times without any input.

 ## Results